Vanishborn/mcb185_homework/Code/notes.md

 alias bb="open -a bbedit"
 ```

-save the .zshrc file will allow
+save the .zshrc file will allow ls to be ls -F and bb to be open -a bbedit